What weight oil goes in a manual transmission?

 Understanding Manual Transmission Oil

-When selecting the right oil for your manual transmission, consider the following factors:
+When selecting the appropriate oil for a manual transmission, it's important to consider the following factors:

 Is thicker oil better for manual transmission?